arnhazra/lenstack/README.md

 ### Tech Stack

-* OpenAI Davinci model
+* Nest as a framework on top of Node JS for API
+* Next JS as a framework on top of React JS for UI
-* Mongo DB
+* Mongo DB as a primary & replica database
+* Redis for Managing user authorization, access tokens
-* Ethereum Blockchain - Polygon PoS Chain
+* Ethereum Blockchain - Polygon Testnet for Payment system and decentralized DB
 * Web3 JS for Ethereum blockchain for Web3 transactions
-* Redis for Managing user authentication, access tokens
-* Express JS as a framework on top of Node JS for API - Microservices
-* Next JS as a framework on top of React as a UI library
-* Google OAuth2